Skip to main content

 AWS Organizational Units Connection

-With AWS Organizational Units connection, you can automatically synchronize all of your AWS accounts to Drata instead of manually connecting individual accounts.
+With AWS Organizational Units (OU) connection, you can automatically synchronize all your AWS accounts with Drata, eliminating the need to manually connect each account.
 Learn more about AWS Organizations terminology and concepts.

 BEFORE DIVING IN